 is defined behavior extract sign of 32 bit integer way:

-#include <stdint.h> int get_sign(int32_t x) { return (x & 0x80000000) >> 31; }
+#include <stdint.h> int get_sign(int32_t x) { return (x & 0x80000000) >> 31; } do result of 0 or 1?

 no, incorrect because right shifting signed integer negative value implementation-defined, specified in c standard: